- Home

 4. Install caller workflows

 Section titled “4.
-Install caller workflows”Copy the three caller workflow templates from workflows/ in docs-control into the new repository’s .github/workflows/ directory:
+Install caller workflows”Copy the five caller workflow templates from workflows/ in docs-control into the new repository’s .github/workflows/ directory:

-enforce-repo-settings.yml— triggers enforcement and file syncgithub-pages-deploy.yml— triggers docs build and deployrequire-linked-issue.yml— enforces PR-to-issue linking
+enforce-repo-settings.yml— triggers enforcement and file syncgithub-pages-deploy.yml— triggers docs build and deployrequire-linked-issue.yml— enforces PR-to-issue linkingsuper-linter.yml— runs the super-linter suite on PRsdependabot-auto-merge.yml— auto-merges green dependabot PRs

 These files are also synced automatically by the file sync workflow, but installing them manually bootstraps the process.